Where ideas come from

 ©️ken Wilson-Max 2025

-I think understanding the world as much as you can helps your creativity because it gives you a reason to finish that book, or painting, or dance…
+Understanding the world as much as possible helps creativity because it provides a reason to finish that book, by answering the ‘why’, while giving you energy to find out the ‘how’.